Rules and Regulations

 - Liability: The Challenge Sponsors shall not be liable for the failure of submission of any vote.
 Altering, tampering with, or otherwise interfering with the public voting process by Challenge participant(s) will result in disqualification of the Classroom in which the participant is registered and forfeit of any Prize, at the sole discretion of the Challenge Sponsors.
 Multiple votes by the same viewer/user that do not comply with Section IV.5 above, as determined by the Challenge Sponsors, will not be counted.

-- Video Finalists: At the end of the Voting Period, the 10 Classrooms that submitted a Classroom Video that received the top 10 number of public votes in each Category will be judged by the Judging Panel.
+- Video Finalists: At the end of the Voting Period, the 10 Classrooms, which will include all Classrooms that are tied for the 10th spot, that submitted a Classroom Video that received the top 10 number of public votes in each Category will be judged by the Judging Panel.
 The Judging Panel will follow the guidelines outlined in a judging rubric based on the categories and criteria outlined below.
-In the event of a tie for the top ten Classroom Videos in any Category the Challenge Sponsors will conduct a random draw among the tied Classroom Videos to determine the Video Finalists.

 - Video Finalists Judging: Except for the Most Public Engagement Classroom Video (which relies solely on public voting), Video Finalists will receive a score from each judge on the Judging Panel in the following two categories: